suit-wg/manifest-spec/draft-ietf-suit-manifest.md

     cmd(current)
 ~~~

 Try Each and Run Sequence are affected in the same way as other commands: they are invoked once for each possible Component.
-This means that the sequences that are arguments to Try Each and Run Sequence are NOT invoked with Component Index = True, nor are they invoked with array indices.
+This means that the sequences that are arguments to Try Each and Run Sequence are not invoked with Component Index = True, nor are they invoked with array indices.
 They are only invoked with integer indices.
 The interpreter loops over the whole sequence, setting the Component Index to each index in turn.

 ## Serialized Processing Interpreter {#serial-processing}